17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 As this list demonstrates, there are far more famous lesbian singers than just Melissa Etheridge or k.d.
 Lang.

 The singers included in this article had to break a lot of glass ceilings to make it big as queer women in the music industry.
+Their passion, intelligence, and creativity are apparent when you listen to their work.

 Whether it’s a politically provocative rap verse or an enthralling love ballad, these musicians showcase the power of queer art.